Octoconvo/octoconvo/README.md

 - Friend requests.
 - unilateral deletion of messages on direct message or direct message box without affecting the other user.
-- read indicator for users to see if messages has been read on direct message box.
+- read indicator for users to see if messages have been read on direct message box.
-- activity indicator to show wether a user is currently online.
+- activity indicator to show whether a user is currently online.

 ### Key point approach